hmgle/graftcp-rust/README.md

 - [x] **Dynamic IP Allocation**: Allocates unique loopback IPs (`127.0.0.x`) to track different destination addresses.
 - [x] **SOCKS5 Proxy Client**: Support for SOCKS5 with and without username/password authentication.
 - [x] **Connection Forwarding**: Data is relayed bidirectionally between the client and the real destination.
+- [x] **Removed FIFO**: The legacy FIFO communication mechanism has been removed in favor of the loopback IP strategy.

 ### In Progress
 - [ ] **HTTP Proxy Client**: Basic HTTP CONNECT support is implemented but needs more robust error handling and header parsing.
-- [ ] **FIFO Communication**: The mechanism for communication between the tracer and the local proxy is in place but not fully utilized for advanced tracking.
 - [ ] **IP Filtering**: Blacklist/whitelist functionality is planned but not yet implemented.

 ### TODO